outfox/fennecs/doc/cookbook/appetizers/OneRing.md

 1. We define the `RingBearer` and `OneRing` components to represent the bearers of the Rings and the power of the One Ring respectively.
 2. We refer to a singleton instnace of `OneRing` to represent the One Ring.
-3. We create Entities for each group of Rings (Elven, Dwarven, and Human) using the `EntitySpawner`, adding a `RingBearer` component and a Link to the One Ring for each.
+3. We create Entities for each group of Rings (Elven, Dwarven, and Human) using the `EntityTemplate`, adding a `RingBearer` component and a Link to the One Ring for each.
 4. We create a Query to find all `RingBearer` Entities that are linked to our `OneRing` instance (the One Ring).
 5. We use the Query's `For` method to iterate over the linked Rings and corrupt their bearers, updating the `corrupted` flag in the `RingBearer` record.